TULiberalArts/Creative-Writing/pages/next-stops.md

 ___

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests, from the humanities and social sciences to business and the media arts.
 The College of Liberal Arts prepares students to become innovators in all fields, across all industries.
 We are creative thinkers, doers and risk-takers.
-Home to 28 departments and programs, we offer a solid liberal arts education at a premier urban, research university.
+Home to 28 departments and programs, we offer an excellent liberal arts education at a premier urban, research university.

 Explore the Complete List of [Academic Offerings at CLA](https://liberalarts.temple.edu/)